 Highlights of 2020 included a fifth biannual science-fantasy theme month, in February; the 300th issue, in March; and a twelfth anniversary double-issue.
 Accolades included an eighth Hugo finalist for Best Semiprozine and “Do Not Look Back, My Lion” by Alix E. Harrow a Hugo finalist for Best Short Story.

 Fiction singled out included “The Mermaid Astronaut” by Yoon Ha Lee, “Clever Jack, Heavy with Stories” by R.K.
 Duncan, “The Garden Where No One Ever Goes” by PH Lee, and “Girls with Needles and Frost” by Jenny Rae Rappaport, as well as pieces by C.C.
 Finlay, R.B.
 Lemberg, Andrew Dykstal, Aimee Ogden, Maurice Broaddus, Merrie Haskell, Prashanth Srivatsa, Lavie Tidhar, and K.J.
 Parker.

 Funding remained a challenge.
 Supporters of the BCS Patreon enabled the magazine to maintain its 2019 increase in fiction pay rate, to 8c/wd, but a campaign to fund paying the magazine’s staff was canceled out of concern for the economic impact of the pandemic.

-Overall, our biggest year yet at BCS, with another huge increase in readership on the website, doubling since 2016.
-Thank you to our readers and fans, and we look forward to 2019!Leave a Comment »
+Overall, a down year for BCS, potentially related to pandemic effects.
+Thank you to our readers and fans, and we look forward to 2021.